srcspider/nightdragon/README.md

 ======

 Mjolnir is extremely log centric.
-While the framework does try to output more developer friendly errors and will also issue stack traces when in development mode, logs are the primary means by which you should be looking for errors.
+While the framework does try to output more developer friendly errors and issue stack traces when in development mode, logs are the primary means by which you should be looking for errors.

-The recomended way is to have a second window up running something like `tail -f short.log`.
-If you don't have a second monitor it's not a problem, you hopefully don't have too look at it too often.
+The recomended way is to have a second window up running, ie.
+`tail -f short.log`.
+If you don't have a second monitor it's not a problem, you shouldn't have too look at it too often (not constantly anyway).
 You will find `short.log` in `+App/logs`.
 As per it's name it is a 1-line description of the error.
 The master log(s) on the other hand will contain a stack trace in addition to the message, as well as be sorted by date (note: ALL log entries can be found in the main log, other master logs are only used for filtering purposes).

 Several reasons for relying on logs over verbose client side messages: